 Research in the Wustholz group focuses on using spectroscopy to probe the optical and structural properties of chromophores in environments that are inherently heterogeneous.
-In particular, we study organic dyes in proximity to semiconductor and noble metal nanoparticles for applications to solar energy conversion and chemical sensing.
+We study organic dyes at interfaces, both semiconductor and noble metal nanoparticle, for applications to solar energy conversion as well as chemical sensing and imaging.

 - Interfacial electron transfer (ET) processes dictate the efficiency of materials and devices that are used to harness solar energy.
 We are paricularly interested in elucidating the ET kinetics in dye-sensitized systems for applications to solar cells and artificial photosynthesis.
 By employing single-molecule spectroscopy (SMS), we can probe the full distribution of ET behavior occurring at the heterogeneous dye-semiconductor interface.
 These studies are supported by robust statistical analysis and computational modeling.
 In another project, we are determining the structure-property relationships of organic dye aggregates on semiconductor films.
 These studies will inform the design and development of next-generation materials for solar-to-electrical and solar-to-fuel conversion.

 - By overcoming the diffraction limit of light, super-resolution imaging can elucidate biological and materials structures and processes down to the molecular scale.
 Many super-resolution approaches require single molecules that undergo switching between emissive (on) and non-emissive (off) events.
 The Wustholz group is pursuing two new research projects in the area of multicolor super-resolution imaging.

 - Owing to its exquiste sensitivty and selectivity, surface-enhanced Raman

 spectroscopy (SERS) is increasingly used for the study of cultural heritage objects.

 In collaboration with the paintings conservation lab at Colonial